 Visit Cologne in the Winter – Cologne Christmas Markets

-If your spending a weekend in Cologne in December, go to the Christmas markets and be dazzled by the thousands of sparkle lights.
+If you look in the Cologne travel guide book, it will tell you to visit Koln in the winter, well, specifically in December, so you can go to the Cologne Christmas markets and be dazzled by the thousands of sparkle lights.
 There are five main Christmas Markets in Cologne.
-But the most beautiful are located right under the Cathedral (Dom) and in the Old town.
+But the most beautiful are located right under the Cologne Cathedral (Dom) and in the Old town.

 Cologne Cathedral Christmas Markets

-Set up in the square in front of the Cathedral, these markets are a spectacle of lights.
+Set up in the square in front of the Cathedral, these markets are a spectacle of lights, delicious smells and activity.
 Buy a mug of Gluewein to keep you warm and peruse the stalls with glass baubles, gingerbread, jewellery, candles, wooden decorations and so much more.

 For a real German experience, don’t forget to try a yummy Reibekuchen (Hot Potato Pancake) or a Bratwurst hotdog!